zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 See, it's full of unnecessary data that causes the CPU to miss the cache.

 ### Conclusion
 It has been a very long time since the hype of Data Oriented Programming but it seems like DOD is the solution.
-Frankly, I don't think how CPU and Memory manage data will change ever.
+Frankly, I don't think the way how CPU and memory manage data will ever change.
 It is very difficult and also illogical.

 I have been programming in a data oriented way for almost a year now.
-At first (like most of the things I first encounter) I thought it was the holy grail and will solve every problem.
-Right now I think there are places for OOD and DOD(and in that sense other programming paradigms) in the same software.
+At first (like most of the things I first encounter) I thought it was the holy grail and will solve each and every problem.
+Right now I think there are places for OOD and DOD (and in that sense other programming paradigms) in the same software.
 Both of them have their strengths and weaknesses.
-Till memory speeds catch up with CPU speeds, using DOD is a very good idea.
+Till memory speed catches up with CPU speed, using DOD is a very good idea.

 You can find the source files in this repository.